Benguela railway: Rehabilitation

 The railway was 90% owned by Tanganyika Concessions (Tanks), a London-based holding company.
 Société Générale de Belgique purchased a minority share in Tanks in 1923 and acquired a controlling interest in 1981.
 The Belgian company remained the controlling owner of the railway when the concession expired in 2001, at which point ownership of the railway passed to the Angolan government.

 After the Angolan Civil War ended in 2002, the railway was reconstructed between 2006 and 2014 by the China Railway Construction Corporation at a cost of $1.83 billion.
 100,000 Angolans were employed on the railway reconstruction.
 Trains reached Huambo in 2011, Kuito in 2012, and Luau near the Congolese border in 2013.
 The rebuilt railway was formally inaugurated in February 2015.

 According to Jornal de Angola in May 2012, Empresa do Caminho de Ferro de Benguela-E.P. employed 1,321 workers, and transported 129,430 passengers and 5,640 tons of goods in 2011.
 Two trains per day run between Lobito and Benguela, one per week to Huambo, and three per week between Lobito and Cubal.

 On 5 March 2018, ore transport was restarted from the Tenke Fungurume Mine, in the DRC, from where copper and cobalt are extracted, and the cargo transported to the port of Lobito.
 From that date the railway went into full operation, connecting the city of Tenke to the city of Lobito.

+In April 2023 the Angolan government confirmed funding to build a new 260km railway from Luena on the Benguela Railway to Saurimo, the capital of Lunda Sul province.